BK Liepāja

-BK Liepāja, known as Betsafe/Liepāja for sponsorship reasons, is a professional basketball club in Liepāja, Latvia playing in the Latvian-Estonian Basketball League and Latvian Basketball League.
+BK Liepāja is a professional basketball club in Liepāja (Latvia), playing in the Latvian-Estonian Basketball League, Latvian Basketball League and European North Basketball League.

 Liepāja team's greatest achievement in Latvian Basketball League came in 1997 when it won second place.
 It has also come in third in 2000, 2011, 2012, and 2023.

 History

 Basketball team named “Sarkanais metalurgs” from the city of Liepāja first won Latvian SSR championship in 1963.
 During the years teams changed names, since 1991, after Latvia regained independence from Soviet Union, according to sponsorships.
 Previous team names were Liepājas Metalurgs, Baltika/Kaija, BK Liepāja, Līvu alus/Liepāja, Liepājas Lauvas, Liepāja/Triobet.

 In May 2018, the team was reorganized into Liepājas Basketbols with the goal of creating a unified basketball system for Liepāja for junior and professional player development.
 The team announced the beginning of its sponsorship by Betsafe following Betsson's decision to merge the Triobet brand, which previously sponsored BK Liepāja, into that brand.

 Since 2020, with the hiring of Latvian National team assistant and 2018 FIBA U18 European Championship silver medalist Artūrs Visockis-Rubenis as their head coach, BK Liepāja focuses on building teams around new talents.

 In 2021/2022 season BK Liepāja made their international debut, competing in newly founded European North Basketball League.
 Liepāja won one of five games and finished the tournament at 5th place.

 During the 2022/2023 season Liepāja won the bronze medal in Latvian league.
 Many players established themselves for the next level.
 After an excellent season with Liepāja, Kārlis Šiliņš signed in German Bundesliga.
 Renārs Birkāns signed with 10-time Latvian champion BK Ventspils.